aherbez/virtuallib/README.md

 ![book interior](http://www.adrianherbez.net/wp-content/uploads/2017/07/book_open-1024x594.png)

 This project renders a 3D book based on data from archive.org.
-The controls are as follows:

-- space: start/stop the book's rotation
-- up/down arrow: open/close the book
-- left/right arrows: flip the pages

 Right now, it only loads a single book (The Wizard of Oz), but the plan is to make it into a general reader for archive.org book content.